 Below are just some of the delivery methods you might need your presentation optimised for:

-They need to be structured in a way that help your audience follow and process your story, and need to work in sync with the presenter – assisting the presenter(s), and not replacing them.
+When presenting live your slides need to serve as strong visual aids to help get your message across and not distract from it.
+They need to be structured to help your audience follow and process your story, and need to work in sync with the presenter – assisting the presenter(s), and not replacing them.

 A web presentation should be self-running (not too fast and not too slow) and self-contained so it works without a presenter.
 It needs to be well-scripted and focused to get your story across succinctly, and also needs to be dynamic enough (yet not distracting) to keep viewers engaged.
 A website video is a powerful tool that works for you 24/7.